How It Works

 After the lock expires, withdraw your crypto back to your wallet with one click.

 The smart contract verifies the timestamp on-chain before releasing your funds.
-The full amount (minus the platform fee taken at lock time) returns to your wallet.
+The full locked amount returns to your wallet instantly.